archeorosati/archaeoloGIS/ArchaeoloGIS_user_guide.md

 Image 1: a piece of the Tabula Peutingeriana focusing on Palestina (red lines the roads segments)

-Each segment has its own count and starts from a city (*municipium*), a village (*vicus*), a station (*statio*), or a generic pivotal geographic place, and finish to the next one.
+Each segment has its own count and starts from a point i.e. a (*municipium*), a village (*vicus*), a station (*statio*), or a generic pivotal geographic place, and finish to the next one.

-To working with the script the hub will made in the same way, remember to draw each road ever from a central geographical point: the *urbs* of Rome, a *municipium*, a *statio* etc. and must end to the sequent pivotal place.
-You can decide to refer your hub and replicate the Tabula or not; the *Tabula* was the map of the late-antique Roman world, the known inhabited world (*ecumene*) and you can free use it to draw your hub to understand the administration of the late-antique romans provinces.
+To working with the script the hub's segmets could be draw evere in the same direction.
+Draw each road segment ever from a central geographical point i.e. the *urbs* of Rome, Alexandria, Damascus, a *municipium*, a *statio* of Rome, Alexandria, Damascus, a *municipium*, a *statio* etc., and it must end at the central place mentioned in the archaeological sources being studied.
+You can decide to refer your hub and replicate the Archaeological source or not; in these examples the *Tabula* was the map of the late-antique Roman world, the known inhabited world (*ecumene*) and you can free use it to draw your hub to understand the administration of the late-antique romans provinces.

 ![Tabula Peutingeriana2](https://github.com/archeorosati/archaeoloGIS/blob/main/Images/tp_roma_vs.jpg)